The Poisson Compound Decision Problem Revisited: Asymptotics for Robbins' Estimator.

 \begin{list}{}{ }

 \item Brown, L. D., Gans, N., Mandelbaum, A., Sakov, A., Shen, H., Zeltyn, S., and Zhao, L. H. (2005).
 Statistical analysis of a telephone call center: a queing science perspective. {\it Jour.
 Amer.
 Stat.
-Asoc.} {\bf 100} 36-50. \item Brown, L.D., Cai, T., Zhang, R., Zhao, L., Zhou, H. The root-unroot algorithm for density estimation as implemented via wavelet block thresholding.
-To appear {\it Probability and Related Fields}. \item Brown, L.D. and Greenshtein, E. (2009).
+Asoc.} {\bf 100} 36-50. \item Brown, L.D., Cai, T., Zhang, R., Zhao, L., Zhou, H. (2010).
+The root-unroot algorithm for density estimation as implemented via wavelet block thresholding. {\it Probability and Related Fields}, {\bf 146}, 401-433. \item Brown, L.D. and Greenshtein, E. (2009).
 Non parametric empirical Bayes and compound decision approaches to estimation of high dimensional vector of normal means. {\it Ann.
 Stat.} {\bf 37}, No 4, 1685-1704. \item Clevenson, L. and Zidek, J.V.
 (1975).
 Simultaneous estimation of the mean of independent Poisson laws. {\it Jour.
 Amer.
 Stat.
-Asoc.} {\bf 70} 698-705. \item Copas, J.B.
+Asoc.} {\bf 70} 698-705. \item Cohen, N., Greenshtein E., and Ritov, Y. (2012).
+Empirical Bayes in the presence of explanatory variables.
+To appear in {\it Statistica Sinica.} \item Copas, J.B.
 (1969).
-Compound decisions and empirical Bayes (with discussion). {\it JRSSB} {\bf 31} 397-425. \item Greenshtein, E. (1996).
+Compound decisions and empirical Bayes (with discussion). {\it JRSSB} {\bf 31} 397-425. \item Efron, B. (2003).
+Robbin, empirical Bayes, and microarrays (invited paper). {\it Ann.Stat.} {\bf 31}, 364-378. \item Fourdrinier, D. and Robert, C. P. (1995).
+Intrinsic losses for empirical Bayes estimation: A note on normal and Poisson cases. {\it Stat. and Prob.
+Letters} {\bf 23}, 35-44. \item Greenshtein, E. (1996).
 Comparison of sequential experiments. {\it Ann.
 Stat.} {\bf 24}, No 1, 436-448. \item Greenshtein, E. and Ritov, Y. (2008).
-Asymptotic efficiency of simple decisions for the compound decision problem.
-To appear in {The 3'rd Lehmann Symposium.
+Asymptotic efficiency of simple decisions for the compound decision problem. {The 3'rd Lehmann Symposium.
 IMS Lecture Notes Monograph Series}, J.Rojo, editor.
+266-275.